rails/rails/guides/source/active_model_basics.md

 This is similar to how Active Record callbacks work.

-In the example below, since we throw `:abort` before an update in the `reset_me` method, the remaining callback chain including `before_update` will be aborted.
+In the example below, since we throw `:abort` before an update in the `reset_me` method, the remaining callback chain including `before_update` will be aborted, and the body of the `update` method won't be executed.

 ```ruby
 class Person